-By moving the session outdoors, we not only work through your concerns as we would do indoors but benefit from the environment as well.
+By moving the session outdoors, we work through your concerns as we would do indoors, also benefitting from the environment, the quiet and the fresh air.

-Ecotherapy is a broad term that covers many different ways of working outdoors, however, I primarily offer walking therapy sessions.
+It’s worth noting that Ecotherapy is a broad term that covers many different ways of working, however, I primarily offer walking therapy sessions.

-We will start off at my indoor space in Hythe and walk a circular route that takes us away from the hustle and bustle of everyday life.
+We will start off at my indoor space in Hythe for a briefing session (only need to do this once) before heading out on a circular route that takes us away from the hustle and bustle of everyday life.

 I would strongly advise the use of sensible footwear!
 You don’t have to go ‘pro’, but 50 minutes walking in work shoes can be a little uncomfortable; this is, however, a suggestion and not a requirement.

 This is in no way a boot camp style training session!
 The focus is on Therapy, and not the exercise (that’s just an added bonus).

 We will walk at your pace and there are places to rest along the way.

 If you would like an extended session, but feel unable to walk the extra distance, I would be happy to offer the standard walk with a 20 minute stop at the half-way point.